wagaweb/wbf/readme.md

 ## WBF Modules

-To use modules functionality WBF has to be installed as plugin or embedded into a theme and initialized within the `functions.php` file.
+To use module APIs WBF has to be installed as plugin or embedded into a theme and initialized within the `functions.php` file.

 - **Theme Options**
 Allows developers to easily create a series of options that final users can use to customize the theme.